 At Circle, surrogacy costs in Virginia are fixed in an all-inclusive cost program called the Journey Protection Guarantee Program.

 In general, surrogacy costs can be divided into 4 categories:

 Circle Surrogacy offers fixed costs for professional fees, gestational carrier and egg donor fees, and medical & insurance expenses, something that sets us apart from most agencies.
 Without fixed costs, surprise fees and financial uncertainty can be a part of the surrogacy journey.

 Circle Surrogacy's programs and pricing are structured to achieve two primary goals: success and cost security.

-Our Fixed Cost Program and Journey Protection Guarantee are designed to help as many intended parents as possible bring home a baby while reducing variable costs.
+Circle is proud to offer intended parents in Virginia our Journey Protection Guarantee Program, designed to help as many intended parents as possible bring home a baby while reducing variable costs.

 (both prices exclude IVF)